-Laurence Bédard Wows In Skimpy Semi-Sheer Lingerie Set: ‘Afternoon Delight’
+Laurence Bédard Wows In Skimpy Semi-Sheer Lingerie Set: 'Afternoon Delight'

 She also wore an assortment of jewelry as she posed in front of a gilt-edged mirror and a padded chair.
 Around her neck were two silver chains, once of which bore a cross pendant.
 On her wrist, were matching bracelets.

-Laurence’s followers were quick to respond after she posted the image.
-Within three hours, the photo had already racked up an impressive 74,100 likes and more than 860 comments from her adoring fans.

-“Please stop doing this!!..tears of joy,” one follower joked in the comments section.
+Laurence's followers were quick to respond after she posted the image.
+Within three hours, the photo had already racked up an impressive 74,100 likes and more than 860 comments from her adoring fans."Please stop doing this!!..tears of joy," one follower joked in the comments section.

 "So sexy and gorgeous!" a fan declared.